MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/navigation/tabbed-page.md

     > [!NOTE]
   > Note that the `TabbedRenderer` for iOS has an overridable `GetIcon` method that can be used to load tab icons from a specified source.
 This override makes it possible to use SVG images as icons on a `TabbedPage`.
 In addition, selected and unselected versions of an icon can be provided.

-- On Android, the list of tabs appears at the top of the screen, and the detail area is below.
+- On Android, the list of tabs appears by default at the top of the screen, and the detail area is below.
+Since [Xamarin.Forms 3.1.0](https://developer.xamarin.com/releases/xamarin-forms/xamarin-forms-3.1/3.1.0/) it is possible to place tabs at the bottom of the screen by specyfing the [`TabbedPage.ToolbarPlacement`](https://docs.microsoft.com/en-us/dotnet/api/xamarin.forms.platformconfiguration.androidspecific.tabbedpage.toolbarplacementproperty?view=xamarin-forms) property to `Bottom`.
 The tab names are automatically capitalized, and the user can scroll the collection of tabs if there are too many to fit on one screen.

     > [!NOTE]
   > Note that when using AppCompat on Android, each tab will also display an icon.
 In addition, the `TabbedPageRenderer` for Android AppCompat has an overridable `SetTabIcon` method that can be used to load tab icons from a custom `Drawable`.
 This override makes it possible to use SVG images as icons on a `TabbedPage`.